International Climate Finance — TA

 - The architecture of concessional and blended finance, and where each tranche's patience meets the asset's cash-flow profile

-- Debt sustainability frameworks, debt-for-climate swaps, and sovereign risk in emerging markets
+- Debt sustainability frameworks, debt-for-climate swaps, and sovereign risk in emerging markets — including a detailed look at the Cabo Verde and Barbados deals as case studies of what these structures can and cannot do

 - Carbon markets — voluntary and compliance — and their actual rather than advertised role in the system